310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 Huh?
 “You want to be called something mama-like *that* badly?”, you say?
 “It’s just impressive at this point”?

-Uhhh...
-Huh?
+Uhhh… Huh?
 You were so excited just a second ago, and now it just died off!

 …Hehe.
 I was preparing for the event with Ryuseitai, and they asked me if I wanted to be a Jiangshi with them.